Enricobazzi/congenomics_fastq_align/README.md

 ### *call_bwa*, *call_samtools*, *call_picard* and *call_gatk*

-These should be the commands needed to execute bwa, samtools, picard and gatk or the paths to used to call these tools
+These should be the commands needed to execute bwa, samtools, picard and gatk or the paths to their executables

 -----------
 # How does the pipeline work